embedly/embedly-docs/features/content-analytics/index.rst

 Content Analytics is the traditional web analytics as applied to internet media.
-For any URL on your site we track stats like the number of clicks, number of page views, the number of video plays, and the amount of time spent on specific articles, images, or videos.
+For any URL on your site we track stats like the number of clicks, number of page views, number of video plays, and the amount of time spent on specific articles, images, or videos.
 Instead of having coarser page-level analytics, you can drill down and identify the most engaging media on your page, and tailor your content to your audience.
 This data can be explored on